 Once we are able to determine the complete value of your claim and provide proof of the ways in which your injuries will impact your life and the lives of your family members, we will have a better idea of what a fair compensation request will be.

-The At-Fault Parties in Boise Motor Vehicle Wrecks
+The At-Fault Parties in a Boise Motor Vehicle Accident

 More often than not, the driver of the vehicle who hit you will have at least partial responsibility for your Boise car accident.

 Driving under the influence of drugs or alcohol; driving aggressively by speeding, making illegal turns, or following too closely; or driving while distracted by a cell phone, GPS system, radio station, or passenger are all dangerous driving practices that not only put the driver’s life in jeopardy, but the lives of others sharing the road.

 When the driver and road authority have done their part to protect the safety of others, vehicle parts manufacturers and technicians are assessed for their responsibility in the cause of the auto accident.
 If they installed faulty parts or failed to report parts that had been recalled, we can seek compensation from them for failing to ensure the safety of your vehicle or that of the other driver.

 Although every type of car accident is dangerous and can have serious, long-term effects on your life, auto accidents come in a variety of forms.
 The type of accident you had can help you understand who might be at fault.
 Additionally, different types of car accidents lead to different types of injuries.

 Below, we have detailed some types of Boise auto accidents and the injuries they can cause:

 - Head-On Collisions – When a careless driver slams into your vehicle head-on, the result is almost always going to be a serious injury.
 These car accidents can even be fatal in many cases.
 If you were a victim of a head-on auto accident, you might have suffered facial injuries, brain trauma, or harm to your spine or neck.